gocheaphosting/easy-paypal-lte/readme.txt

 In order to add a new product, click on the green "Add New Product" button and type in your values in the product creation screen.

+= Why do I get error message saying something about direct access to plugin files? =

+This plugin admin interface is designed with a loosely coupled architecture, which means it interacts with the WordPress core only for certain essential services (login check, plugin activation status, database access etc).
+Loosely coupled systems tend to be more robust and flexible than tightly integrated ones because they make fewer assumptions about each other.
+My plugin admin pages are fairly independent, and do not pollute the global scope or leak the style directives or JavaScript functions.
+In order to achieve this, they are loaded in iFrames within the WordPress admin interface.

+Your web server needs direct access to the plugin files to load anything in an iFrame.
+Some aggressive security settings block this kind of access, usually through an `.htaccess` file in your `wp-content` or `plugins` folders, which is why this plugin gives a corresponding error message if it detects inability to access the files (checked through a `file_get_contents` call on a plugin file URL).
+But some systems implement further blocks specifically on `file_get_contents` or on iFrames with specific styles (using `mod_securty` rules, for instance), which is why the plugin provides a means to override this auto-detection and force the admin page.

+= Is the direct access to plugin files a security hole? =

+Note that it is only your own webserver that needs direct access to the PHP files.
+The reason for preventing such access is that a hacker might be able to upload a malicious PHP (or other executable script) to your web host, which your webserver will run if asked to.
+Such a concern is valid only on systems where you explicitly permit unchecked file uploads.
+For instance, if anyone can upload any file to your media folder, and your media folder is not protected against direct access and script execution, you have given the potential hacker an attack vector.

+In this plugin, its media/banner upload folder has a multiple layers protection:
+1. Only users logged in as admin can ever see the upload interface.
+2. The upload script accepts only media file types.
+3. The backend AJAX handler also checks for safe file types.
+4. The media storage locations are protected against script execution.

+So allowing your webserver to serve the plugin admin files in an iFrame is completely safe, in my judgement.

 == Change Log ==

 = Future Plans =

 = History =

+* V6.50: Implementing list/grid view for the e-shop (Pro feature).
+Displaying product description/image as a modal dialog on the e-shop.
+Option to display product description/image upon Buy Now button click.
+Numerous enhancements in metadata editor, sales table display etc. [April 6, 2014]
 * V6.40: Fixing a style that may have caused the admin page not to appear on some blogs.
 [April 4, 2015]
 * V6.39: More compatibility checks.
 [April 2, 2015]
 * V6.38: Fixing a charting module for more accurate display, and other minor changes.
 [Mar 28, 2015]